MarionBautista/Income--and-Expenditures-from-kaggle/README.md

 ![Average Monthly Income](PNG/1.png)

 - **Top Earners**: The National Capital Region (**NCR**), **CALABARZON**, and **Central Luzon** have the highest average incomes.
-- **National Benchmark**: The dashed line shows the national average.
+- **National Benchmark**: The dashed line shows the national average (PHP 19,481).
 Only a few regions are above this line.
 - **Lowest Incomes**: **Bicol**, **SOCCSKSARGEN**, and **BARMM** have the lowest average incomes, showing significant regional inequality.